seohyeonglee/seohyeonglee.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
  -->

-I am a researchh assistant in the [The Hip Lab](https://kedarh.wixsite.com/nanotransport), under the mentorship of prof. [Kedar Hippalgaonkar](https://scholar.google.com/citations?user=xaUJEWAAAAAJ&hl=en).
+I am a research assistant in the [The Hip Lab](https://kedarh.wixsite.com/nanotransport), under the mentorship of prof. [Kedar Hippalgaonkar](https://scholar.google.com/citations?user=xaUJEWAAAAAJ&hl=en).

 My research interest lies at the

-I recieved my B.Eng (Hons) in the [The School of Materials Science and Engineering](https://www.ntu.edu.sg/mse) at [NTU (Nanyang Technological University) Singapore](http://www.ntu.edu.sg), and was advised by prof. [Kedar Hippalgaonkar](https://scholar.google.com/citations?user=xaUJEWAAAAAJ&hl=en) and Dr. [Jose Recatala-Gomez](https://scholar.google.com/citations?user=o9U95kwAAAAJ&hl=es).
+I recieved my B.Eng (Hons) in the [School of Materials Science and Engineering](https://www.ntu.edu.sg/mse) at [NTU (Nanyang Technological University) Singapore](http://www.ntu.edu.sg), and was advised by prof. [Kedar Hippalgaonkar](https://scholar.google.com/citations?user=xaUJEWAAAAAJ&hl=en) and Dr. [Jose Recatala-Gomez](https://scholar.google.com/citations?user=o9U95kwAAAAJ&hl=es).

 <b>Contact.</b> You can reach out to me at [seohyeong.lee@ntu.edu.sg][def]